Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • Skin affected by dermatitis is hot to the touch;

-• Thinning or loss of hair in the affected areas;
+• Thinning or hair loss in affected areas;

-Is it really impossible to help the dog without a visit to the doctor?
-Unfortunately, a visit to the clinic is required.
-However, it is possible to alleviate the condition of the animal at home.
-This is how home treatment will look like until the doctor prescribes special means:
+Is it really impossible to help your dog without a visit to the doctor?
+Unfortunately, a trip to the clinic is required.
+However, you can alleviate the animal’s condition at home.
+This is what treatment at home will look like until the doctor prescribes special medications:

-• The fur on the inflamed area should be cut off;
+• The fur on the inflamed area should be cut;

-• Inside the dog, you can give antihistamines in drops, tablets or ampoules (Suprastin, Zodak, Allervet, Tavegil).
-These funds will help not only with allergic dermatitis, but also with its other varieties, if there is itching;
+• The dog can be given antihistamines internally in drops, tablets or ampoules (Suprastin, Zodak, Allervet, Tavegil).
+These tools will help not only with allergic dermatitis, but also with its other varieties, if there is itching;

-• If the inflammation brings pain to the dog (especially when the affected area is large), it makes sense to inject a 0.5% solution of novocaine in accordance with the instructions for the drug;
+• If inflammation brings pain to the dog (especially when the affected area is large), it makes sense to administer a 0.5% solution of novocaine in accordance with the instructions for the drug;

 • Vitamins (especially A, B, E, PP) will help strengthen the dog’s body.
 You can choose the following drugs: “8 in 1 Excel”, “Gimborn”, “Doctor-ZOO” or others;

-• To relieve swelling, relieve pain and relieve inflammation, you can give the dog - Ricarfa tablets;
+• To relieve swelling, reduce pain and relieve inflammation, you can give your dog Rikarfa tablets;

-• Furosemide tablets will help to relieve swelling and reduce the likelihood of intoxication;
+• Furosemide tablets will help relieve swelling and reduce the likelihood of intoxication;

-• If the dog's dermatitis is definitely caused by an allergy, it is appropriate to bathe the animal with an anti-allergenic shampoo (for example, the brands "Synergy Labs", "Beaphar", etc.);
+• If a dog’s dermatitis is definitely caused by an allergy, it is appropriate to bathe the animal with an anti-allergenic shampoo (for example, brands “Synergy Labs”, “Beaphar” or others);

-All of the above remedies will not cure dermatitis, but will significantly improve the condition of the dog.
-By the way, if the owner decides to apply medicines(hydrogen peroxide and "harmless" antiseptic ointment are not considered), it is better to call your veterinarian for a consultation.
-Only a specialist will say with confidence whether it is worth using this or that remedy.
+All of the above remedies will not cure dermatitis, but will significantly improve the dog’s condition.
+By the way, if the owner decides to use medicines(hydrogen peroxide and “harmless” antiseptic ointment do not count), it is better to call a veterinarian for advice.
+Only a specialist will say with confidence whether this or that product is worth using.